flutter/website/src/docs/cookbook/networking/web-sockets.md

 events over time.

 The [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html)
-Widget will connect to a `Stream` and ask Flutter to rebuild every time it receives an event using the given `builder` function!
+Widget connects to a `Stream` and asks Flutter to rebuild every time it receives an event using the given `builder` function.

 ## 3. Send Data to the Server

-In order to send data to the server, we'll `add` messages to the `sink` provided by the `WebSocketChannel`.
+In order to send data to the server, `add` messages to the `sink` provided by the `WebSocketChannel`.

 <!-- skip -->